 Testing is an important aspect of app development.
 Since Flutter provides so many types of tests (unit, widget, etc.), it can be hard to know where to begin.
-We’re writing this guide to provide an overview of our testing process and strategy at Very Good Ventures.
+We’re writing this very good guide to provide an overview of our Flutter testing process and strategy at Very Good Ventures.

 We’ve learned that tests can be a powerful tool to reduce risk, increase confidence in any codebase, and keep development teams on the same page by testing current expectations and assumptions.
 Testing is crucial for us to ensure that the code we write now will still function properly no matter how many features we add or how many developers we onboard to the project.

 Scroll on to read 10 insights about why Flutter testing is important and resources for those looking to strengthen their testing strategy.

 1. Learn about all of the Flutter test options available!